Ursula Kuczynski: England

-From 1943 she also worked as a courier for the USSR's "Atomic spies", Klaus Fuchs and Melita Norwood.
-Agent Sonya thus hastened the development of the Soviet atomic bomb, successfully tested in 1949.
-In addition to the (retrospectively) high-profile spies Klaus Fuchs and Melita Norwood, Sonya was the GRU handler for (among others) an officer of the British Royal Air Force and a British specialist in submarine radar.
+Living in Oxfordshire placed them conveniently close to her parents who had emigrated to London after 1933, and were then living with friends in Oxford because of the air raids in London.
+The Beurtons' Oxfordshire village homes were close to Blenheim Palace, where a large part of the MI5 had been relocated at the start of the Second World War, and the UK's Atomic Research Centre at Harwell, which was established in 1947.
+From 1942, she worked as a courier for the USSR's "Atomic spies", Klaus Fuchs and Melita Norwood.
+Ursula thus hastened the development of the Soviet atomic bomb, successfully tested in 1949.
+She was the GRU handler for an officer of the Royal Air Force and J. B. S. Haldane, a British specialist in submarine radar.
 She was also able to pass to her Soviet employers information from her brother, her father, and other exiled Germans in England.
-It was, indeed, her brother Jürgen Kuczynski, an internationally respected economist, who originally recruited Fuchs to spy for the Soviets at the end of 1942.
+It was her brother Jürgen Kuczynski, an internationally respected economist, who originally recruited Fuchs to spy for the Soviets, and supplied her with reports from the United States Strategic Bombing Survey.